-In M1-6 districts located within the rectangle formed by West 35th Street, Fifth Avenue, West 40th Street and Sixth Avenue in any building for which an alteration application for conversion of floor area used for non-residential use to dwelling units, or for an extension or minor enlargement of existing residential use, was filed prior to May 18, 1981, such alterations shall comply with the regulations in effect on the date of such filling.
-The right to convert to dwelling units or extend or enlarge existing residential use pursuant to the provisions of this section shall expire one year from the effective date of zoning amendment C810124ZMM) unless a temporary or permanent certificate of occupancy has been issued.
+ii) in any building for which an alteration application for conversion of floor area used for non-residential use to dwelling units or for an extension or minor enlargement of existing residential use, was filed prior to May 18, 1981, dwelling units shall be permitted, provided that such alterations shall comply with the regulations in effect on the date of such filing.
+The right to convert to dwelling units or extend or enlarge existing residential use pursuant to the provisions of this subsection shall expire one year from

+July 23, 1981 unless a rary or permanent certificate of occupancy has been issued.

-Location within Building
+15-022 Location within Building

-Dwelling units converted under the provisions of this chapter are not subject to the provisions of Section 32-42 (Location within Buildings).
+Dwelling units converted under the provisions of this chapter are not subject to the provisions of Section 32-42 Location within Buildings).